-(1) An amateur station must not be connected, directly or indirectly, to a public telecommunications network unless the person operating the amateur station takes reasonable measures to ensure that only persons who have a qualification or licence appropriate for operating the station can access the station to transmit a signal to another amateur station.
+(1) An amateur station must not be connected, directly or indirectly, to a public telecommunications network unless the qualified person operating the amateur station takes reasonable measures to ensure that only persons who have a qualification or licence appropriate for operating the station can access the station to transmit a signal to another amateur station.

-(2) An amateur station must not be operated to connect a person (the connected person) from a public telecommunications network to an amateur transmitter unless the person operating the station has advised the connected person to the effect that:
+(2) If:

+(a) a person is using a thing (the item) that is connected to a public telecommunications network; and

+(b) a qualified person connects the item to an amateur station;

+the qualified person must advise the person using the item:

-(a) transmissions made by the connected person may be overheard by other persons; and
+(a) that the person’s communications may be overheard or received by other persons; and

-(b) the connected person may choose to disconnect rather than proceed with the connection to the transmitter.
+(b) to disconnect the item if the person does not wish to continue with the connection to the station.

-Note It is an offence under subsection 7 (1) of the Telecommunications (Interception and Access) Act 1979 to intercept a communication passing over a telecommunications system.
-Under that Act, interception means listening to or recording the communication when it is passing over the system without the knowledge of the person making the communication.
+Note It is an offence, under subsection 7 (1) of the Telecommunications (Interception and Access) Act 1979 to intercept a communication passing over a telecommunications system.
+Under subsection 6 (1) of that Act, interception of a communication passing over a telecommunications system consists of listening to or recording, by any means, such a communication in its passage over that telecommunications system without the knowledge of the person making the communication.
+Under subsection 5 (1) of that Act, a “telecommunications system” is that part of a telecommunications network that is within Australia.

 17 Directions from inspectors and other officers

-(1) An amateur station must not be operated if its operation would result in non-compliance with a written direction:

-(a) issued to a person by an inspector; and

-(b) relating to interference to radiocommunications caused or likely to be caused by:
+(1) If an inspector issues a qualified person a written direction that relates to interference to radiocommunications caused or likely to be caused by:

-(i) the adjustment, installation or maintenance of an amateur station, or of accessory apparatus for use with an amateur station, by the person; or
+(a) the adjustment, installation or maintenance of an amateur station, or of accessory apparatus for use with an amateur station, by the person; or

-(ii) the operation of an amateur station by the person.
+(b) the operation of an amateur station by the person;

-(2) An amateur station must not be operated if its operation would result in non-compliance with a direction:

-(a) given to a person by an authorised officer; and

-(b) reasonably necessary to:
+the qualified person must comply with the direction.

+(2) If an authorised officer gives a person a direction in relation to a station that is reasonably necessary to:

-(i) ensure the safety of an aircraft or vessel that is in danger; or
+(a) ensure the safety of an aircraft or vessel that is in danger; or

-(ii) deal with an emergency involving a serious threat to the environment; or
+(b) deal with an emergency involving a serious threat to the environment; or

-(iii) deal with an emergency involving a risk of death or injury to a person; or
+(c) deal with an emergency involving a risk of death or injury to a person; or

-(div) deal with an emergency involving the risk of substantial damage to, or substantial loss of, property.
+(d) deal with an emergency involving the risk of substantial damage to, or substantial loss of, property;

+a qualified person operating the station must comply with the direction.

 18 Category of station under other Divisions